csjewell/fedi-any-page/.github/CONTRIBUTING.md

 #### Post-Merge Recognition

 Once your PR is merged, if you haven't yet been added to the [_Contributors_ table in the README.md](../README.md#contributors) for its [type of contribution](https://allcontributors.org/docs/en/emoji-key "Allcontributors emoji key"), you should be soon.
-Please do ping the maintainer who merged your PR if that doesn't happen within 24 hours - it was likely an oversight on our end!
+Please do ping the maintainer who merged your PR if that doesn't happen within 7 days - it was likely an oversight on our end!

 ## Emojis & Appreciation